// Blog / team workflow

 Short answer

-Review PR impact by mapping changed files to modules, checking trust and freshness state, listing affected critical paths, verifying source and tests, and surfacing repair items in a PR summary.
-The goal is to make the agent's context auditable by the reviewer.
+Review PR impact by mapping changed files to repository areas, checking confidence and freshness, listing affected high-impact files, verifying source and tests, and showing unresolved follow-up work in the PR summary.
+The goal is to make the agent’s context clear to the reviewer.

 Review AI-generated PRs with context about module impact, trust, and evidence.